ibrahimalkurdi/Docker-cheat-sheet/DockerImages/README.md

 This page will help you to customize your own image and push it to Dockerhub.

 ## Prerequisite:
-* Be sure you are on the DockerImages directory:
+* After cloning the repository, Be sure you are on the DockerImages directory:
 ```
 cd DockerImages
 ```